networkop/tkng/content/services/clusterIP/dataplane/IPVS.md

     0     0 MASQUERADE  all  --  *      *       0.0.0.0/0            0.0.0.0/0            /* kubernetes service traffic requiring SNAT */ random-fully
 {{< / highlight >}}

-The final masquerading action is performed if the destination IP and Port matche one of the local Endpoints which are stored in the `KUBE-LOOP-BACK` ipset:
+The final masquerading action is performed if the destination IP and Port match one of the local Endpoints which are stored in the `KUBE-LOOP-BACK` ipset:

 {{< highlight bash "linenos=false,hl_lines=11" >}}
 $ ips KUBE-LOOP-BACK